Nivetha1006/CODTECH-TASK-1/README.md

 ### technique used

-**Input Handling:** Using scanf to capture user inputs for selecting quiz answers.
+- **Input Handling:** Using scanf to capture user inputs for selecting quiz answers.
-**Conditional Logic:** Applying if statements to check the correctness of answers and update the score.
+- **Conditional Logic:**- Applying if statements to check the correctness of answers and update the score.
-**Console Output:** Utilizing printf to display questions, options, feedback, and the final score to the user.
+- **Console Output:**-Utilizing printf to display questions, options, feedback, and the final score to the user.

 ## output
 ![Screenshot (20)](https://github.com/user-attachments/assets/86dc8d2d-dc80-4c02-b50a-7708862afdf1)